noi-techpark/odh-web-components/mobility-echarging-display/README.md

-# Mobility echarging display
+# E-MOBILITY

 This project contains all the webcomponents of the greenmobility project.
 You can find all the information about it on the official website [https://www.greenmobility.bz.it/it/](https://www.greenmobility.bz.it/it/).

 ## Why

-[Greenmobility](https://www.greenmobility.bz.it/it/) wants to break up, in reusable and independent components, its website.
-Using those webcomponents a developer can integrate every website with ready to use and up to date data.
+[Greenmobility](https://www.greenmobility.bz.it/it/) wants to split the existing functionalities of the website into reusable and independent components.
+Using these webcomponents, a developer can easily integrate the functionality of the single components into any website.
-The data in question are those of [Open Data Hub](https://opendatahub.bz.it/).
+The data source for the components is the [Open Data Hub](https://opendatahub.bz.it/) project.

 ## Choices

-To create more structured and mantainable webcomponents we have used [Polymer](https://www.polymer-project.org/), more specifically the [lit-element](https://lit-element.polymer-project.org/) implementation.
+To create more structured and mantainable webcomponents we used [Polymer](https://www.polymer-project.org/), more specifically the [lit-element](https://lit-element.polymer-project.org/) implementation.

-Using [lerna](https://github.com/lerna/lerna) we can manage all the components as monolith repository but splitted in packages.
+Using [lerna](https://github.com/lerna/lerna) we can manage all the components from a single repository, while still being able to publish single packages

 So the project can benefit of:

 - a better project structure
 - a better dependencies management
 - a better way to pack up components
-- and every component is isolated with it's own dependencies
+- and every component is isolated with its own dependencies

 CSS styles are transpiled using [Sass](https://sass-lang.com/).

-We are usign [Webpack](https://webpack.js.org/) for the bundle creation.
+We are usign [Webpack](https://webpack.js.org/) to create the bundles.

 ## Getting Started

-Follow the instruction here below for the development instructions.

 ### Prerequisites

-What things you need to install the software and how to install them:
+To work on the project, you'll need global installations of:

-- Node (global)
+- Node (v11.9.0)
-- Yarn (global)
+- Yarn (v1.15.2)
-- Lerna (global)
+- Lerna (v3.6)

+Later versions of the same tools should also work.

 ### Installing